orbit-love/orbit-model/README.md

 > "Organizing a community meetup takes a lot of time and effort, so we give it an activity score of 8/10.
 Just attending a meetup is a 3/10, but publishing a summary counts for 2 more points."

 Defining your community's list of activities and activity scores is one of the first things to do when starting with the Orbit Model.
-Make a table that looks like this:
+To get started, first make a table that looks like this:

 | Activity                        | Score (out of 10) |
 | ------------------------------- | ----------------- |